ufs-community/land-DA_workflow/docs/source/Container.rst

 .. note::
    Singularity is not available on Gaea, and therefore, container use is not supported on Gaea.

+Users can simply set an environment variable to point to the container, as described in :numref:`Section %s <SetUpContainerC>`.

-Users can simply copy the container to their local working directory.
+If users prefer, they may copy the container to their local working directory.
 For example, on Jet:

 .. code-block:: console